skusunoki/Kampong-Abapagar/content/explanation/limitations-of-legacy-abap.md

 ## Definition

 The term **Legacy ABAP** is ambiguous.
-In this site, Legacy ABAP refers to obsolete language features, ABAP programmer practices that are no longer necessary in modern toolsets, and entire architectures that have been adopted as a necessary evil.
+In this site, Legacy ABAP refers to obsolete language features, ABAP programmer practices that are no longer necessary in modern tool sets, and entire architectures that have been adopted as a necessary evil.

 ## Obsolete language features